 |Level of research||

 |Date due for completion||

-At present, families of individuals suspected of online CSA offences are unable to access support, be that therapeutic or advocacy, unless the parent is sentenced to a custodial sentence, or the children have been victimised as part of the offending.
+At present, families of individuals suspected of online child sexual abuse (CSA) offences are unable to access support, be that therapeutic or advocacy, unless the parent is sentenced to a custodial sentence, or the children have been victimised as part of the offending.

 What little research there is suggests that the period from the execution of the warrant to conviction is extremely traumatic for families, particularly for partners and ex-partners who co-parent with the suspect.